 Single Source of Truth

 Siloed information with conflicting data points can create more problems than solutions.
 A CRM can serve as your centralized, single platform for customer data and relationship information.
-With a greater access to more accurate data, salespeople, marketers, and customer service agents are set up for success.
+With greater access to more accurate data, salespeople, marketers, and customer service agents are set up for success.

 By training a team to utilize a singular platform as the data hub within the organization, you’ll eliminate unneeded confusion and the constant mistakes and misjudgments that result from it.